toUpperCase78/real-racing-3-vehicles/README.md

 **Note 1:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
 Take this in consideration while I look for any solutions for proper output.

-**Note 2:** Due to new game versions and minor changes to datasets such as insertion of new vehicles and/or fixing erroneous values,  experiments that were presented in outcomes might not be 100% accurate.
+**Note 2:** Due to new game versions and minor changes to datasets such as insertion of new vehicles and/or fixing erroneous values,  experiments that were presented in outcomes might not be 100% accurate or out-of-date.
 That's why they will be updated some time later to reflect those changes.